LuxotticaContentTeam/RTR/README.md

-**TEST**
+**PREVIEW**

 npm run preview

 This command is used just to run a build and place the files in the `preview` folder.
-Ad hoc paths for github pages are set.
-To share the module with others before going to prod.
+Ad hoc paths for akamai media: `/utilities/WebEFX/RTR/preview`